Secrets

 We could encrypt our own secrets, use encrypted inter cluster communication for the time we are passing secrets.
 We can encrypt our etcd cluster which is the underlying storage for kubernetes.

 The major cloud providers have key management systems that can be used in this way.
-Other third-party solutions include HashiCorp Vault and CyberArk Conjur.
+Other third-party solutions include HashiCorp Vaultarrow-up-right and CyberArk Conjurarrow-up-right.

 Last updated